tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_course_videos.md

 last-modified: 2020-07-25
 ---

-I've given numerous presentations and workshops on API documentation, and I've recorded most of them.
+I've given numerous presentations and workshops on API documentation, and I've recorded some of them.
 The most recent recordings are available below.
+I divided this all-day workshop into multiple separate videos.
 Keep in mind that my API content evolves, so some older presentations might no longer match the course content.
-I recorded most of these videos during a full-day API documentation in Raleigh, North Carolina, on April 6, 2019.
-(For more details, see this [blog post](https://idratherbewriting.com/2019/04/01/upcoming-api-workshops/).)
-This recording closely aligns with the latest content and activities in this course.
-I divided this all-day workshop into five separate videos.

 * TOC
 {:toc}